-Display OLA’s poster Managing Asthma Attacks in key locations.
+Display the Ontario Lung Association's Ontario Managing Asthma Attack poster in key locations.

-For each student with asthma, review the Individual Student Asthma Management Plan form.
+Review the Plan of Care of each student with asthma.
 This form contains the student’s photograph, emergency contacts, information about the student’s asthma triggers and reliever medication (including where it’s located) and how to recognize and respond to asthma symptoms and emergency situations.

 Identify and reduce common asthma triggers within the school.

 Know the asthma triggers for students with asthma in your class.
 Take action to reduce exposure to asthma triggers whenever possible.

 Notify parents/guardians well in advance of field trips and identify activities involved.
 Ensure that reliever inhalers (usually blue) are easily accessible on field trips and that you know how to handle worsening asthma.
 Bring copies of students’ Plan of Care on field trips.

 Encourage students with asthma to participate in physical activity and outdoor play.